Jeff-Lewis/filecanvas/templates/www/security.md

 ### Why does Filecanvas need access to the files outside its own folder?

-It doesn't – which is particularly frustrating, seeing as we're limited by the APIs of the cloud storage providers on this one.
+It doesn't – however we're limited by the APIs of the cloud storage providers on this one.

 We'd much rather that Filecanvas only had access to its own "Filecanvas" folder within your cloud storage, both for security and performance reasons.
 Unfortunately, we're waiting for the APIs to catch up: